Uncommon frugal living uses for a Christmas Tree.

 (Tips from Readers Digest Practical Problem Solver)

-If you use your tree for something else and think that other could benefit from your suggestion, please feel free to drop us a line.
+If you use your tree for something else and think that others could benefit from your suggestion, please feel free to drop us a line.